miyadaiku/miyadaiku-docs/doc/contents/en/guide/index.rst

 Index
 ======================

-Web sites like blog require index pages, which is a list of articles in the site.
+Web sites like blog sites require index pages, which is a list of articles in the site.
 Miyadaiku creates index pages from **index object**.

-Index objects are created by YAML file which type is ``index``.
+Index objects are produced by YAML file which type is ``index``.

 .. code-block:: yaml